skeptict/DT-gRPC-Swift-Client/README.md

 - **Model Metadata**: Query available models and samplers
 - **Multi-stage Models**: Stage 2 parameters for multi-stage generation pipelines
 - **Advanced Optimization**: TEA Cache and other performance optimizations
+- **Shared Secret**: API support for using a shared secret with your gRPC server connection
+- **Response Compression**: The library can receive compressed responses from the gRPC server

 ### ⚠️ Untested Features

 The following features are available in the protocol but have not yet been tested:
 - **File Upload**: Uploading models or other files to the server

-- **Share Secret**: Functionality is now added to the generation requests but has not been tested
+The following features are at least partially implemented in the API but have not yet been tested:
 - **Audio**: Audio functionality (for LTX-2) is implemented but not tested

 Contributions and testing reports for these features are welcome!